krsandeep98/bullet3/README.md

 ![PyBullet](https://pybullet.org/wordpress/wp-content/uploads/2019/03/cropped-pybullet.png)

 ## Issues ##
 The Issue tracker was flooded with support questions and is closed until it is cleaned up.
-Use the [PyBullet forums](http://pybullet.org) to discuss with others.
+Use the [PyBullet forums](http://pybullet.org) to discuss with others. :p

 ## PyBullet ##
 It is highly recommended to use PyBullet Python bindings for improved support for robotics, reinforcement learning and VR.
 Use pip install pybullet and checkout the [PyBullet Quickstart Guide](https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit#heading=h.2ye70wns7io3).